predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

            )
            assert type(canonical_walks) == set

-6. run unit tests and check that the style of code is still correct:
+6. **run unit tests, check that the code style and documentation are still correct:**

 .. code:: bash

-   tox -e lint
+   tox

-   tox -e tests
+**NOTE:** this may take some time (more than 5 minutes), do this step when your code works.

 Everything ok?
 Make a `pull
 request <https://github.com/IBCNServices/pyRDF2Vec/pulls>`__!